IUD: SUS performs 31,600 procedures for IUD placement in women of childbearing age in 2021

 The Ministry of Health invested more than R$ 95 million in the purchase of contraceptive methods in the last year.
 Nine different methods are available, including the Intrauterine Device (IUD), which is considered safe and long-lasting.
 Last year, the Unified Health System (SUS) performed 31,600 procedures for IUD placement in women of childbearing age.

-In addition to the IUD, the family planning service also offers oral and injectable contraceptive use; female and male condoms, among other methods (see list below).
+In addition to the IUD, the family planning service also offers the use of oral and injectable contraceptives; female and male condoms, among other methods (see list below).

 Contraceptive methods available in the SUS